Ex-Peterborough mayor speaks of moment he grabbed flag from protestors during Prime Minister's speech

-Liz Truss speech 2022: Ex-Peterborough council speaks out after grabbing flag and stopping Greenpeace protest
+Liz Truss speech 2022: Ex-Peterborough council leader speaks out after grabbing flag and stopping Greenpeace protest

 “I saw them get up and put a flag up.
 I couldn’t believe what was happening.
 They were only a couple of seats away from me, so I got up, grabbed the flag off them and threw it to the floor.”